 Students

-These are not only catering staff, but also technicians, producers, designers: skilled workers and creative people who naturally do not stay at home for two years.
+These are not only catering staff, but also technicians, producers, designers: skilled workers and creative people who naturally do not sit at home for two years.
 They have taken their talent elsewhere, or retrained.
 Bartelse insists that these people must remain in the sector: 'We must get rid of the poor ratio of self-employed to employed people.
 You want to bind people to the sector, not only with nice work but also with good working conditions.'

 Three focal points